shopware5/shopware/UPGRADE-5.2.md

 * Added `Shopware\Components\Emotion\ComponentInstaller` class to install emotion components in plugins.
 * Added `\Shopware\Components\Emotion\EmotionComponentViewSubscriber` to register emotion widget templates
 * Added `plugin_dir` and `plugin_name` container parameter for each plugin.
 Parameters are prefixed by `\Shopware\Components\Plugin::getContainerPrefix`
+* Added modus-number in basket to differ vouchers with individual codes (5) from vouchers with static codes (2)

 ## 5.2.9